-The diversity blog/vlog will aim to showcase and amplify untold experiences of diverse women in health during the COVID-19 pandemic.
+The diversity blog/vlog will aim to showcase and amplify untold experiences of diverse women in health.
 It will capture stories from across the world and from a variety of healthcare backgrounds.

 How to submit a blog entry

-Are you a female healthcare professional from an ethnically diverse background?
+Are you a female healthcare professional from a non-Anglo-Celtic culturally/ethnically diverse background?